 If you like to make pies, you should try making homemade pie filling.
 It is really easy.
 Last year I made cherry pie filling for the first time and I really like how it turned out.
-It was my first time using Clear Jel to can homemade pie filling and I love the results.
-Clear Jel is similar to cornstarch, but is made especially for canning, resulting in a clear, smooth pie filling.
+It is now one of my favorite pie filling recipes for canning.

 This post may contain affiliate links.